Tinkerforge/doc/source/Hardware/Bricks/Master_Brick.rst

 You should see that the Master Brick isn't measuring any Stack voltages or currents.
-This is because you have not attached a :ref:`Power-Supply Board <product_overview_powersupplies>`.
+This is because you have not attached a :ref:`Power Supply Board <product_overview_powersupplies>`.
 When attaching such a board you should see the voltage applied to your Stack and the current flowing in.

 After this small test you can go on with writing your own application.
-See :ref:`Interface and Coding <master_brick_programming_interfaces>` section for the API of the Master Brick and examples in your programming language.
+See :ref:`Interface and Coding <master_brick_programming_interfaces>` section
+for  the API of the Master Brick and examples in your programming language.

 .. _master_brick_programming_interfaces: